Tattooing in China: Chinese brush painting style

-Ink wash painting (水墨畫 (水墨画, shuǐmòhuà)) is a form of traditional Chinese brush painting which uses only water and ink.
-Rich, atmospheric, and evocative images are produced by varying the focus, distribution, and concentration of the ink.
-"Ink is color" (墨即是色) means representing changes in color with changes in ink intensity.
-"Ink is divided into five colors" (墨分五色) means that different hues can be represented by layering thin washes of ink.
+Ink wash painting is a form of traditional Chinese brush painting which uses only water and ink.
+Rich, atmospheric, and evocative images are produced by varying the focus, distribution, and concentration of the ink. means representing changes in color with changes in ink intensity. means that different hues can be represented by layering thin washes of ink.

 This style can be vividly displayed on silky skin as an ‘ink and washes’ tattoo.
 In this style, the intensity of a single color of ink (often black) is varied to represent changes in hue, saturation, and value.
-It focuses on the overall "vivid charm" (气韵生动) of the picture, and emphasizing the subjective interest of the creator, rather than realistic accuracy.
-It is meant to "convey the spirit with images" (以形写神) and pursue a sense of "the beauty is between the likeness and the non-likeness".
+It focuses on the overall of the picture, and emphasizing the subjective interest of the creator, rather than realistic accuracy.
+It is meant to and pursue a sense of "the beauty is between the likeness and the non-likeness".
 The imagery is elegant and broad, including natural elements such as flowers, grass, fish, birds, and the sun, moon, and stars.
 Different from the exaggeration found in American tattoo styles and the visual impact of Japanese tattoo styles, Chinese brush painting tattoos apply the strength and strokes of Chinese calligraphy to create images that are soft, peaceful, and unique.

 This style of tattoo is difficult to produce, and requires different technology.
 Because ink and wash are like a cloud of fog, without clear boundaries, tattoo artists cannot cut lines, draw outlines, and block color like other styles of tattoos.
 This requires the artist to deeply understand the tattoo's graphical structure and have high technical ability.